Information gain (decision tree)

 i.e. the reduction in the entropy of $X$ achieved by learning the state of the random variable $A$.

 In machine learning, this concept can be used to define a preferred sequence of attributes to investigate to most rapidly narrow down the state of X. Such a sequence (which depends on the outcome of the investigation of previous attributes at each stage) is called a decision tree, and when applied in the area of machine learning is known as decision tree learning.
-Usually an attribute with high mutual information should be preferred to other attributes.
+Usually, attributes with high mutual information with the target variable are preferred, since mutual information is equivalent to the expected reduction in entropy (information gain) obtained by splitting on that attribute.

 General definition

 In general terms, the expected information gain is the reduction in information entropy Η from a prior state to a state that takes some information as given: